base-angewandte/base-ui-components/README.md

 ```

-After adding the components as plugins, they can be used in your app globally, like so:
+After adding the components, they can be used in your app globally, like so:

 ```vue
 Component.vue